 This magnificent cruise starts in the world’s southernmost city, Ushuaia.
 This Argentinean city is bounded by the famous Beagle Channel on one side and by the mountains of Tierra del Fuego (“Land of the Fire”) on the other.
-We already start looking for “mainland” birds here before we set sail to the Falkland Islands, famed for the massive colonies of King Penguin (plus four other penguin species), Black-browed Albatross, and a fabulous suite of other charismatic birds as well as marine mammals.
+We already start looking for “mainland” birds here before we set sail to the Falkland Islands, famed for the massive colonies of King Penguins (plus four other penguin species), Black-browed Albatross, and a fabulous suite of other charismatic birds as well as marine mammals.
 We then head to South Georgia, where we hope to find some endemic birds along with all the penguins, petrels and other seabirds, including one of the world’s most iconic birds, the massive Wandering Albatross.
 We’ll eventually head to the Antarctic Peninsula itself, where we hope to see Snow Petrel and to add new penguin species to our list, among many other things.
-We’ll try (ice-permitting) to sail into the Weddell Sea.
+We’ll try (ice permitting) to sail into the Weddell Sea.
 On our way back to Ushuaia, we’ll keep scanning the ocean for species we may have missed before – perhaps a Sooty Albatross or Light-mantled Albatross!

 We spend the entire day at sea in the direction toward the Falkland Islands.
 The prevailing winds from the west will bring us a wide range of remarkable birds, such as diving and storm petrels, a variety of albatrosses, and some shearwaters.

 Our first day exploring the Falkland Islands will be spent in the western part, which will include a visit to Carcass Island.
 Here a walk on the shoreline will reward you with marvelous sightings of Gentoo Penguin, Magellanic Penguin, passerines, Black-crowned Night Heron, and close- up views of waterfowl.